Tom Rutledge

-Thomas M. Rutledge is an American communications executive who serves as executive chairman of Charter Communications, having previously served as chairman and CEO before retiring as CEO in December 2022.
-He previously also served as president of the company from 2012 to 2016.
+Thomas M. Rutledge is an American communications executive who is executive chairman of Charter Communications, having previously been chairman and CEO before retiring as CEO in December 2022.
+He was president of the company from 2012 to 2016.

-In 2016, Rutledge was the highest paid CEO in the United States, with his compensation from Charter for that year totaling $98.5 million, more than twice as much as the next highest-paid CEO in the US and representing a significant increase over his 2015 earnings of $16.4 million.
+In 2016, Rutledge was the highest paid CEO in the United States, with his compensation from Charter for that year totaling $98.5 million, more than twice as much as the next highest and representing a significant increase over his 2015 earnings of $16.4 million.
 In the following years, his compensation as chairman and CEO of Charter varied widely, with Rutledge earning $8.15 million in 2018 and $8.74 million in 2019.
 In 2020, his total compensation from Charter rose to $38.8 million, increasing to $41.9 million in 2021.

-Before joining Charter, Rutledge served as COO of Cablevision from 2004 until 2011.
-He also previously served as president of Time Warner Cable.
-Rutledge is currently the chairman of the board of the National Cable and Telecommunications Association (NCTA), and currently serves on the boards of CableLabs and C-SPAN.
+Before joining Charter, Rutledge was COO of Cablevision from 2004 until 2011.
+He previously was president of Time Warner Cable.
+Rutledge is chairman of the National Cable and Telecommunications Association (NCTA), and is on the boards of CableLabs and C-SPAN.

 In 2011, he received NCTA's Vanguard Award for Distinguished Leadership, the cable industry's highest honor.
 He is also a member of the Cable Hall of Fame, and was inducted into the Broadcasting and Cable Hall of Fame in 2011.

-He attended California University in California, Pennsylvania, where he graduated with a B.A. in economics in 1977.
+He attended PennWest California, where he graduated with a B.A. in economics in 1977.